Japanese Chin Dry Nose No More! Nose Butter to the Rescue

 - .50 ounce (1/2 oz) tin of NOSE BUTTER Darling Duo label

 - TWO .15 tubes of NOSE BUTTER Darling Duo labels

 From The Japanese Chin Club of America: The Japanese Chin is a fairly healthy breed with a typical life expectancy of 10-12 years; some live to be 15 years of age or more.
 The majority of problems seen in the Chin are common to toy dogs in general.
 Among the most common are luxating patellas (slipping kneecaps), cataracts, and early-onset heart murmurs.
 Reputable breeders attempt to breed from stock that are free of major health defects in hopes that their progeny will have a better chance at a healthy life.

-Remember Nose Butter to prevent Japanese Chin dry nose!
 Visit the Japanese Chin at AKC.